Setting Up an Independent School or Alternative Provision ( AP) : Complete Guide

 - Safeguarding oversight

-7. Can we continue operating as a charity while running AP or an independent school?
+7. Can we continue operating as a charity when Setting Up an Independent School?

 Yes — this is extremely common.